Ají de Gallina

 Peruvian creamy yellow chicken stew — shredded chicken simmered in a thick sauce of ají amarillo, ground walnuts, bread-and-milk thickener, evaporated milk and parmesan, served over boiled potatoes and rice, garnished with hard-boiled egg and black olives.

-Ají de Gallina ('hen with ají') traces to colonial-era Lima, when Spanish nuns and African slaves combined Spanish nut-thickened sauces (similar to picadillos) with Andean ají amarillo and pre-Columbian techniques.
+Ají de Gallina ('hen with ají') traces to colonial-era Lima, when Spanish nuns and African slaves adapted the medieval Spanish 'manjar blanco' (a Moorish-derived dish of chicken, rice, almonds, milk and sugar) by removing the sugar and rice and adding Andean ají amarillo.
 The dish was originally made with hen (gallina, older bird) which required long cooking; modern versions use chicken (pollo) for tenderness.
-The ground walnuts (the Spanish-Arabic 'almendra' tradition) thicken the sauce and add richness; the bread-and-milk panada is the Spanish-French liaison technique; the ají amarillo provides the distinctive Peruvian color and heat.
+The original Spanish dish was thickened with ground almonds (almendra), which in Peru were replaced by the more locally available walnuts or pecans; the bread-and-milk panada is the Spanish-French liaison technique; the ají amarillo provides the distinctive Peruvian color and heat.
 The dish is a study in colonial fusion — Spanish + Andean + African + Italian (parmesan) — and is one of Peru's most-beloved comfort foods, served at home Sundays and at every Peruvian restaurant worldwide.

 Ají de Gallina is creamy-comfort food at its richest: warm yellow sauce coats shredded chicken, thick with walnut and parmesan, sweet-and-spicy from ají amarillo.
 Spoon over a slice of potato + rice, take a bite that includes the egg and olive: chicken-melt + creamy sauce + warm potato + briny olive + rich egg yolk.
 The walnut crunch hides in the sauce.
 The dish is simultaneously Spanish (the nut-thickened sauce), Andean (the ají), African (the slow-cooking technique), and Italian (the parmesan) — Peru's colonial fusion in one bowl.
 Every Peruvian-restaurant menu has it; every Peruvian household cooks it monthly.